telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-in-an-asp.net-core-in-.net-5-application.md

-This article guides you on how to add an HTML5 Report Viewer in an          [ASP.NET Core in .NET 5](https://devblogs.microsoft.com/dotnet/introducing-net-5/)          web application.
+This article guides you on how to add an HTML5 Report Viewer in an          [ASP.NET Core in.NET 5](https://devblogs.microsoft.com/dotnet/introducing-net-5/)          web application.

 ## Prerequisites